-Make Room in the Batcave – Batventador’s New AMG® C 63S for Sale in Thousand Oaks, CA
+Make Room in the Batcave – Batventador’s New AMG® C 63S

 If you’re a car enthusiast in California or indeed, anywhere in the world, there’s a good chance you’ve seen or at least heard of Batventador.
 You know the car – the matte black Lamborghini Aventador SV – adorned with Batman-themed insignia and the names of charitable causes.
 That’s because Batventador’s owner, Debbie, has made it her mission to help sick children by harnessing the superpowers of her alter ego and her supercar to make them smile and give them lasting memories.
 C 63S